sjp38/kakaobot/README.md

 ```

 Second command will start `kakaobot` on your localhost.
 It works as an HTTP
 server listening on `localhost:8080/kakaobot`.
-You can connect it with your
+You can setup your Plus Friend
-Yellow ID by setting the app URL field from the Yellow ID setup web page.
+to be connected with your `kakaobot` instance via Yellow ID control web page
+[4].

 Copyright